-Other Side Effects
+Other Common Side Effects

 Serious Side Effects

-Avoid Use in Children
+Use in Pregnancy, Breastfeeding and Children

 - U.S. Food and Drug Administration: Example Drug Facts Label for Doxylamine Succinate 25 mg Tablet Dosage Form